 Here are some of our favorite resources for community-engaged research and practice.
 We hope you’ll find them helpful.

-Community-Campus Partnerships for Health’s mission is to promote health equity and social justice through partnerships between communities and academic institutions.
+The mission of Community-Campus Partnerships for Health (CCPH) is to promote health equity and social justice through partnerships between communities and academic institutions.
+The organization offers networking opportunities and a library of resources and trainings for those interested in health equity and social justice work.

-The Community Tool Box is a free, online resource for those working to build healthier communities and bring about social change.
-It offers thousands of pages of tips and tools for taking action in communities.
-Want to learn about community assessment, planning, intervention, evaluation, advocacy, and other aspects of community practice?
-Then help yourself to over 300 educational modules and other free tools.
+The Community Tool Box is a free online resource for those working to build healthier communities and bring social change.
+It offers tips and step-by-step guides to help individuals and organizations take action in their communities.
+Tool Box modules and examples cover community engagement topics including community assessment, intervention planning and evaluation, advocacy, and more.